DanHulton/HowToFeedMyCats/README.md

 December 25: CLOSED
 December 26: CLOSED

 The cat carriers are in the top of the coat closet, next to the office door.
+Mind Yog-soggoth while you're in there.

-Always please try to get in touch with me if something comes up, but prioritize getting the cat in question into care first.
+Always please try to get in touch with me if something comes up, but prioritize getting the cat in question into care if I can't be reached.
 Feel free to take an Uber/Lyft/Cab and pass the receipt along to me later.
 If you can't get in touch with me and the problem requires less than $2000 to address (or they want to order tests up to that amount), **go ahead**.
 They should know the cats there and be okay with us paying it on return, but if not and you are comfortable, I'll gladly pay you back ASAP.

 Midnight is on an insurance plan, so that might even cover some of the costs.